zencq/libNOM.io/README.md

 ## Getting Started

 Currently save format `2001` (**Foundation 1.10** to **Prisms 3.53**) and `2002`
-(**Frontiers 3.60** and up) are supported.
+(**Frontiers 3.60** and up) as well as the extension in **Waypoint 4.00** are supported.
 The original format `2000` that was used in the vanilla game is not supported.
 If you are interested in it, have a look at the [nms-savetool by MetaIdea](https://github.com/MetaIdea/nms-savetool).

 The lowest officially supported game version is **Beyond 2.11** to enable support for homebrew users on PlayStation 4 which could not update further at some point.